vkbinfo/linux_server/README.md

 ## This server is hosted on Amazon lightsail instance.
     Create a new GitHub repository and add a file named README.md.

-    Your README.md file should include all of the following:
-    i.
-The IP address and SSH port so your server can be accessed by the reviewer. ii.
-The complete URL to your hosted web application. iii.
-A summary of software you installed and configuration changes made. iv.
-A list of any third-party resources you made use of to complete this project.

-    Locate the SSH key you created for the grader user.

-    During the submission process, paste the contents of the grader user's SSH key into the "Notes to Reviewer" field.

 ## Information for reviewer
 1. The Ip address of the website/server is 13.127.233.24 and port for ssh is 2200.